tgeci/zero-action/README.md

 ## Hardware
+### List of required components
 ### Ant+ Sensor integration
-Stay tunen - in developement.
+Stay tuned - in developement.

 ## Sofware
 Running on the pi direct: